 Why Get More Natural Light Into Your Home?

 Lighting fixtures contribute significantly to your home’s electricity bills.
-Therefore, having an abundance of natural light in your home during the day will ultimately reduce your energy usage and utility bills.
+Therefore, having abundant natural light in your home during the day will reduce energy usage and utility bills.

-Natural light is also beneficial during the cooler months when you’d love to spend more time bathing in the warmth.
+Natural light is also beneficial during the cooler months when you’d love to bathe in the warmth.
 It allows your space to stay heated naturally, limiting your use of energy-intensive heating systems.

 Tips for Window Placements